List of non-coherent units of measurement: Football field (area)

 An American football field, including both end zones, is 360 by 160 ft, or 57600 sqft (0.535 ha).
 A Canadian football field is 65 yd wide and 110 yd long with end zones adding a combined 40 yd to the length, making it 87750 sqft or 0.8215 ha.

 An Australian rules football field may be approximately 150 m (or more) long goal to goal and 135 m (or more) wide, although the field's elliptical nature reduces its area to a certain extent.
 A 150 by 135 m football field has an area of approximately 15900 m2, twice the area of a Canadian football field and three times that of an American football field.

 Morgen

 A morgen ("morning" in Dutch and German) was approximately the amount of land tillable by one man behind an ox in the morning hours of a day.
 This was an official unit of measurement in South Africa until the 1970s, and was defined in November 2007 by the South African Law Society as having a conversion factor of 1 morgen = 0.856532 hectare.
 This unit of measure was also used in the Dutch colonial province of New Netherland (later New York and parts of New England).

 Countries, regions, and cities

-The area of a familiar country, state or city is often used as a unit of measure, especially in journalism.

-Wales

-Equal to 20,779 km2 (8,023 sq mi), the country of Wales is used in phrases such as "an area the size of Wales" or "twice the area of Wales".
-England is 6.275 times the size of Wales, and Scotland is roughly four times the size of Wales.
-Ireland is four times as large as Wales, and France is about twenty-five times larger.

-The British comedy show The Eleven O'Clock Show parodied the use of this measurement, by introducing a news article about an earthquake in Wales, stating that an area the size of Wales was affected.
-The Radio 4 programme More or Less introduced the idea of "kilowales" – an area 1,000 times the size of Wales.
-The Register introduced the nanowales (20.78 m2).

-The measurement has been adopted by rainforest conservation charity Size of Wales, aiming to conserve an area of rainforest equating to the area of Wales.
-On 1 March 2013, the charity announced that they had succeeded in conserving an area of rainforest the size of Wales and will continue to operate to sustain and increase the protected area.